ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 C++ has counter intuitive, and numerically incorrect, implicit conversion rules.
 A combination of promotions [(50)](https://eel.is/c++draft/conv.prom) and usual arithmetic conversions [(48)](https://en.cppreference.com/w/cpp/language/usual_arithmetic_conversions),  [(49)](https://eel.is/c++draft/expr.arith.conv).
+This is unfortunate, a compiler error would be better [(68)](https://github.com/ericniebler/stl2/issues/182).

 ### Integer Promotions